barjacobi/barjacobi.github.io/content/posts/monitoring-setup/index.md

 ### Setting Up Node Exporter

 The first piece of the puzzle was **Node Exporter**, which collects system-level metrics such as storage, CPU usage, and memory.
-However, because we were dealing with a firewall, I couldn’t directly access the server’s metrics via the browser.
-To get around this, I used **SSH port binding** to forward the necessary port.

 #### Installing Node Exporter as a User-Level Service